Prince Crawfish: The crawfish husband

 In his work on Cupid and Psyche and other Animal as Bridegroom tales, Swedish scholar Jan-Öjvind Swahn located in Eastern Europe variants wherein the animal bridegroom is in the shape of a lobster, shrimp, crayfish and crab, in regards to his type B, which involves the heroine bribing the false bride for three nights with her husband with the gifts she gained from her helpers.
 (Note: For clarification: Swahn's type B corresponds to type ATU 425A of the international index: heroine journeys far and wide and gains objects to bribe the false bride.)
 Similarly, in his work about animal symbolism in Slavic culture, Russian philologist Aleksandr V. Gura stated that the crawfish has male symbolism, and marries the heroine in East Slavic types SUS 433B, "Царевич-рак" ("Prince Crawfish"), and SUS 440, "Муж-рак" ("Crawfish Husband"), although the crawfish bridegroom may be replaced by another type of animal in variants, like frogs, toads, snakes, serpents and worms.

 Russian scholars A. P. Razumova and G. I Senkina stated that the crawfish ('rak', in the original) as the form of the enchanted husband is unique to the Pomor tradition, and nowhere else.
 In the Pomor tales, the crawfish is captured by the old man in a net, fulfills the king's tasks and marries the princess, who betrays his trust either by revealing his secret or burning his shell.

+Fulfilling the monarch's tasks

+According to Russian folklorist Lev Barag, type SUS 440 with the motifs of the crawfish suitor fulfilling the king's pre-marriage tasks (akin to type SUS 560, "The Magic Ring"), is "characteristic" of Ukrainian and Belarusian tales.
+According to Jan-Öjvind Swahn and Georgios A. Megas, the motif of the animal suitor fulfilling the king's tasks before he marries the heroine appears in variants from Eastern Europe and the Near East.